LLM-powered Data Augmentation for Enhanced Cross-lingual Performance: Conclusions

 Expanding data generation directly in target languages also shows general improvements compared to cross-lingual zero-shot with the English-generated data.
 Human evaluation of the synthesised multilingual dataset shows that the ChatGPT and GPT-4 generated data demonstrate high naturalness in most languages, even surpassing the original data.
 However, in certain languages like TA, both models fail to generate natural text.
 Additionally, when assessing the logical soundness of the dataset, examples synthesised by ChatGPT reveal notable inconsistencies regarding more plausible options compared to the original human-created data.
 In contrast, GPT-4 exhibits a performance on par with human-written data.

 In conclusion, leveraging LLMs for data augmentation shows promise.
 However, the choice of LLM used for data generation significantly influences the quality of the resulting data, as well as its applicability to the language under consideration.
-In circumstances where a more advanced model such as GPT-4 cannot be accessed, other models can be utilised, though this might result in performance difficulties in certain non-English languages - a challenge that also exists for GPT-4 - and concerns regarding the logical coherence.
+In circumstances where a more advanced model such as GPT-4 cannot be accessed, other models can be utilised, though this might result in performance difficulties in certain non-English languages - a challenge that also exists for GPT-4 - and concerns regarding logical coherence.
+A compelling direction for future research could involve exploring the efficacy of more recent instruction-tuned or aligned open-source LLMs, such as LLaMA 2 \cite{touvron2023llama2} or TÜLU \cite{wu2023fine}, in enhancing data augmentation.